Power Up with Quinoa: A Complete Protein for Alpha Gals

 The information provided on this site is based on my personal experience living with alpha-gal syndrome.
 I consistently cite and link to expert sources, but nothing published on this site should be perceived as medical advice.

 Alpha-gal sensitivities vary by person.
-You should understand your dietary restrictions and make any adjustments needed when using this site, directing any questions to your physician.
+You should understand your dietary restrictions, making any adjustments needed, and directing any questions to your physician.

 Packed with protein and high in fiber, quinoa is a seed that is cooked and eaten like rice and related grains.
 Here’s everything you need to know about this superfood.